INORMS - The International Network of Research Management

 DARMA is member of INORMS.
 That means that as a DARMA member you are also an INORMS member.

-INORMS bring together research management societies and associations from across the globe.
+The International Network of Research Management Societies (INORMS) brings together research management societies and associations from across the globe.
 Its purpose is to enable interactions, share good practice, and coordinate activities between the member societies, to the benefit of their individual membership.

 Each member society has its own distinct remit, constitution, membership and geographical base.
 The network enables the officers of the member societies to compare their national or regional issues, and to learn from each other.
 Through INORMS, we are able to transfer training course structure and content, adopt comparable support mechanisms, and jointly develop training materials.

 The INORMS secretariat sits with the Association that hosted the immediate past INORMS Congress.

 - DARMA is represented in the INORMS council by the DARMA President Annedorte Vad, KU